openedx/docs.openedx.org/source/educators/references/licensing_course.rst

    * - **Attribution**
      - This option allows others to copy, distribute, display, and perform your copyrighted work but only if they give credit to you in the way that you request.
-This option is enabled for all Creative Commons licenses on edX course content.
+This option is enabled for all Creative Commons licenses on course content.
 You cannot clear this option.
    * - **Noncommercial**
      - This option allows others to distribute, display, and perform your work